thedizzle69/ODE_Infoscreen/README.md

 You can now click on the desired content and press the button "Display Chosen Content" and it will open a new window displaying the chosen content.

 # This is about it.
 Have fun using the app.

+## Additional info

+### There are a few workflows installed for automated jobs. ( I mean ...
+There should be.
+I don't know if they work tho.
+I will test them later.)

+1. The maven.yml builds the package and checks for build errors.
+2. The javadoc.yml creates the html files and also copies the files into the /docs directory to have a better overview than in the /target dir.
+3. The build.yml creates specific jar files for the separate applications, only compiling the needed files and also creating a startup_script for the apps
+4. The checkdiz.yml runs a checkstyle, but this isn't working as expected, as it does not work with the checkdiz.xml file.
+(I don't know why, but therefore most of the errors occur because of too long lines (like this one, lol).
+And some because of magic numbers.
+You don't say.
+(BTW.
+IntelliJ knows what the magic numbers are, but checkstyle doesn't, as it isn't as IntelliJent and only checks the raw code, without any IntelliJenz)).
+I still don't know where it gets its parameters from even.
+Like the 80 symbol line length.
+5. The deploy.yml deploys the jar files to the releases section of the repository.
+6. The release.yml creates a new release and adds the jar files to the release.
+7. The upload_docs.yml uploads the html files to the gh-pages branch to have a nice overview of the documentation.
+8. The upload_jars.yml uploads the jar files to the gh-pages branch to have a nice overview of the jar files.
+9. The upload_javadoc.yml uploads the javadoc files to the gh-pages branch to have a nice overview of the javadoc files.

+# Outro

+There isn't much more to say.
+As said, please refer to the ReadMe.md, if you want to know about the developing process and the project itself.
+Dafuq the copilot suggested right now to end my README

+Documentation

+API Documentation
+License

+thedizzle69
+Author

+Jai Singh (thedizzle69)

+Contributors (Me is already enough)

+Jai Singh
+Donate

+AT04 2022 1072 ß117 0417

+BIC SPHNAT21XXX

+## hehe. love the copilot for this one. again...

+(I don't know why I'm writing this, as I'm the only one who will read this, but I'm bored and I don't want to do anything else, so I'm just writing this to fill the space.
+I'm sorry if you read this, but I'm just bored and I don't know what to do.
+I'm sorry.
+I'm really sorry.
+I'm so sorry.
+I'm so so sorry.
+I'm so so so sorry.
+I'm so so so so sorry.
+I'm so so so so so sorry.
+I'm so so so so so so sorry.
+I'm so so so so so so so sorry.
+I'm so so so so so so so so sorry.
+I'm so so so so so so so so so)